 How much additional space can you gain while staying in the 17th arrondissement?

-In the 17th arrondissement in 2026, the equity from a well-located 2-bedroom (450,000-500,000 euros) generally allows financing a 4-bedroom apartment of 75-85 sqm in the same neighborhood with an additional mortgage of 200,000 to 300,000 euros.
+In the 17th arrondissement in 2026, the equity from a well-located 2-room (450,000-500,000 euros) generally allows financing a 4-room apartment of 75-85 sqm in the same neighbourhood with an additional mortgage of 200,000 to 300,000 euros.
 The typical gain is 35 to 45 additional sqm.

 Can the property hunter also manage the sale of the current property?

 Home Select focuses on finding the new property.
-For the sale of the current property, the property hunter recommends trusted real estate agents in the neighborhood and supervises the smooth progress of the calendar.
+For the sale of the current property, the property hunter recommends trusted real estate agents in the neighbourhood and supervises the smooth progress of the calendar.
 The goal is seamless coordination between the two transactions.